-T. Describe how the LEA may develop appropriate roles for community-based organizations and businesses in parent involvement activities.
+V. Describe how the LEA may develop appropriate roles for community-based organizations and businesses in parent involvement activities.

 Tallapoosa County Schools will develop relationships with community-based organizations and businesses by providing opportunities for each to visit and volunteer with schools.
-Business partners will be given a chance to donate to such events as Grandparents' Day, Spirit Days, Red Ribbon Week, Homecoming, etc.
+Business partners will be given a chance to partner with schools for such events as Grandparents' Day, Spirit Days, Red Ribbon Week, Homecoming, etc.